Death by firing squad: How likely is it in Ohio? - NewsBreak

 In South Carolina’s case, Richard Bernard Moore was to be the first firing squad execution in the United States since 2010, but the state’s high cou rt issued a temporary stay on the April execution .
 Moore’s attorneys had challenged the constitutionality of South Carolina’s execution methods, which also include the electric chair.
 Lawyers argued that both methods are “barbaric” methods of killing and questioned prison officials’ claims that they couldn’t get lethal injection drugs.

 Tra ditionally , a prisoner who is executed by a firing squad is bound to a chair with a hood pulled over his or her head.
 Standing in an enclosure 20 feet away are shooters armed with .30-caliber rifles loaded with single rounds.
 One of the shooters is given blank rounds.
-The shooters then fire at the inmate, aiming at his or her heart.SUPCO won’t hear case of Ohio death row inmate
+The shooters then fire at the inmate, aiming at his or her heart.Two women wait for justice as Trumbull Co. murderers spend over 30 years on Death Row

 In another controversial method, reports say Arizona refurbished its gas chamber and purchased the chemicals used to make hydrogen cyanide gas.
 Critics compared it to the method that the Nazis used during the Holocaust to kill hundreds of thousands of Jewish people at the Auschwitz concentration camp.